Gauravchandola2022/Image-to-text-OCR/README.md

 The project is currently in active development.
 A working prototype is deployed for demonstration purposes, but enhancements and optimizations are ongoing.

 **Contributing**:
 At this stage, external contributions are not being accepted.
-However, we welcome feedback from users and collaborators within the Graphic Era Hill University community for improvements.
+However, we welcome feedback from users and collaborators for improvements.

 ---